Learn About Angioedema

 • Exposure to water, sunlight, cold or heat

-• Medicines (drug allergy) such as antibiotics (penicillin and sulfa drugs), nonsteroidal anti-inflammatory drugs (NSAIDs), and blood pressure medicines (ACE inhibitors)
+• Medicines (drug allergy) such as antibiotics (penicillin and sulfa drugs), nonsteroidal anti-inflammatory drugs (NSAIDs), and certain blood pressure medicines (ACE inhibitors)

 • Autoimmune diseases such as lupus

-A form of angioedema runs in families and has different triggers, complications, and treatments.
+A rare form of angioedema runs in families and has different triggers, complications, and treatments.
 This is called hereditary angioedema.

 What are the symptoms of Angioedema?